filiptibell/wally-utilities-extension/README.md

 Features in `wally.toml`:

+* Autocomplete for dependencies.
+* Diagnostics for dependencies, including:
+	- Incomplete dependency (Author / name / version is missing)
+	- Invalid dependency (Author / package / version does not exist)
+	- A newer version of a package is available

 * **(TODO)** Validation for `package` info fields / settings.
 * **(TODO)** The latest version of a package is displayed next to it in dependencies.
-* Autocomplete for dependency package names and package versions.

 ----